 Q: What if I do not ever want to participate in processing animals or animal products?

 Only those who have elected to participate in eating or using a specific animal product will be asked to participate in processing of that animal or its byproducts.
 Vegan community members will not be asked to partake in any part of the animal life cycles.
 This also means that if no one wants to process a particular animal (or any animals), we will then agree on a different sustainable source of food for our community.

 Q: Will you be using hormones and/or antibiotics for any of the animals?

 No, as a practice and a policy we will not put anything on or in our food (plants or animals) that we would not want to eat.

 Q: What if I really want to be a part of One Community but I don’t agree with raising animals for food?

-Also, the objective of One Community is to build living blueprints open source so everyone can then use them for duplication in whatever diverse way suites their needs and desires.
+Also, the objective of One Community is to build living blueprints open source so everyone can then use them for duplication in whatever diverse way suits their needs and desires.
 If you feel like you’d like to see a different version of One Community, we invite you to embrace the task of working with us and using everything we’ve already created to form another iteration of this idea, with a new set of rules/policies/guidelines.
-That way you can attract the people who share your values and thus like your rule sets, which provides another for The Highest Good of All option with a potentially totally different approach.
+That way you can attract the people who share your values and thus like your rule sets, which provide another for The Highest Good of All option with a potentially very different approach.